 Program Minimum High School GPA Transfer Students - GPA at Prior Postsecondary Institution Other Requirements Bachelor's Degree in Science in Nursing (RN to BSN) N/A GPA 2.25 Have an Associate Degree in Nursing from an institution accredited by an accrediting agency recognized by the US Department of Education or by the appropriate governmental or quasi-governmental agency from the country of origin.
 Have a permanent RN License in the United States or Puerto Rico and evidence that such license is active.
 All students must keep their license active during their time of study.
-All Other Bachelor's Degree Programs GPA 1.76 GPA 2.00
+Bachelor Degress in Information Technology with Emphasis in Cyber Security N/A N/A Bachelor Degree of Business Administration (Version with No Track) N/A N/A All Other Bachelor's Degree Programs GPA 1.76 GPA 2.00